cagliari-blockchain-school/cagliari-blockchain-school/README.md

 ## Hackathon & Awards

-In the last two days of the school on smart contract programming will be assigned to the school participants.
+Besides the lectures and lab sessions, the school will feature an hackathon on IOTA smart contracts.
 Participants will be grouped by the school organizers according to their background and expertise.
-The groups, composed of 3 students each, will work on the projects offline after the school, also interacting with the school organizers.
+The groups, composed of 3 students each, will start their projects during the last two days of the school.
+Projects can be completed offline after the school ends.

-After the school, participants will submit the code of projects to the evaluation committee.
+Projects will be evaluated by the school organizers and the IOTA Foundation.
-The best three projects will receive an award in IOTA crypto-currency.
+The best three projects will receive an award in IOTA cryptocurrency.
 The amounts of the awards are the following:

-1st prize (2500 EUR)
+- **1st prize** (2500 EUR)
-2nd prize (1500 EUR)
+- **2nd prize** (1500 EUR)
-3rd prize (1000 EUR)
+- **3rd prize** (1000 EUR)

 ## Programme